Prasat Kravan: The Hidden Gem of Brick Carvings

 A Unique History

-Unlike most major Angkorian temples, Kravan was not built by a king.
-It was commissioned in 921 AD by a high-ranking court official during the reign of Harshavarman I. Dedicated to the Hindu god Vishnu, the temple consists of a row of five reddish brick towers.
-It was carefully restored in the 1960s, with new bricks clearly marked to distinguish them from the originals.
+Unlike most major Angkorian temples, Kravan was not built by a King.
+It was commissioned in 921 AD by high-ranking noblemen.
+Dedicated to the Hindu god Vishnu, the temple consists of a row of five brick towers.
+It was carefully restored in the 1960s, giving it the clean appearance we see today.

 The Must-See Interior Carvings